padresmurfa/style_guides/csharp_unit_tests.md

 - The systems that your SUT uses directly should be covered by their own direct unit tests, not by the unit tests of your SUT.
 - **Use Moq or built-in mocking frameworks** for dependency injection.
 - **Assertions on mock interactions go in the BEHAVIOR section, not in the THEN section**.
+- **Prefer verifying log output over (or in addition to) mock verifications**—capturing and asserting on log entries is usually easier to implement correctly, more readable for future maintainers, and often avoids the “gnarly” setup required to capture mock parameters.

 ✅ **Good Example:**
 ```csharp